New Testament: Language

 The major languages spoken by both Jews and Greeks in the Holy Land at the time of Jesus were Aramaic and Koine Greek, and also a colloquial dialect of Mishnaic Hebrew.
-It is generally agreed by most scholars that the historical Jesus primarily spoke Aramaic, perhaps also some Hebrew and Koine Greek.
-The majority view is that all of the books that would eventually form the New Testament were written in the Koine Greek language.
+It is generally agreed that the historical Jesus primarily spoke Aramaic, perhaps also some Hebrew and Greek.
+The books that would form the New Testament were written in the Koine Greek language.

-As Christianity spread, these books were later translated into other languages, most notably, Latin, Syriac, and Egyptian Coptic.
+As Christianity spread, these books were translated into other languages such as Latin, Syriac, and Coptic.
 Some of the Church Fathers imply or claim that Matthew was originally written in Hebrew or Aramaic, and then soon after was written in Koine Greek.
-Nevertheless, some scholars believe the Gospel of Matthew known today was composed in Greek and is neither directly dependent upon nor a translation of a text in a Semitic language.
+Scholars have proposed various explanations for this assertion given that Matthew was written in Greek and is not a translation: one theory is that Matthew himself produced a Semitic work and secondly Greek recension; Josephus also claimed to write a translation of an Aramaic version of The Jewish War, though both the extant Gospel of Matthew and the War are not translations.
+Another is that others translated Matthew into Greek rather freely.
+Another is that Papias simply means "Ἑβραΐδι διαλέκτῳ" as a Hebrew style of Greek.